supershaneski/chatgpt-with-image-sample/README.md

 # Function Calling

+> Note: Probably by now, most [API devs have access to gpt-4](https://openai.com/blog/gpt-4-api-general-availability) so just change the model in the `chatCompletion` function from `gpt-3.5-turbo-0613` to `gpt-4-0613` for better result.

 Now, that we have a way to describe what is depicted in the image, the problem now is how do we integrate this info in the chat/conversation.
 To illustrate, consider the conversation below: